information-sharing-networks/signalsd/app/internal/ui/README.md

 ```
 internal/ui/
 ├── server/server.go            # HTTP server setup and routing
-├── handlers/handlers.go        # HTTP request handlers - render pages and calls the UI api
+├── handlers/                   # HTTP request handlers - render pages and calls the UI api
 ├── client/client.go            # Client for calling signalsd backend API
 ├── auth/auth.go                # Authentication service for API integration
 ├── auth/middleware.go          # authentication middleware
 ├── types/types.go              # Shared type definitions
 ├── config/config.go            # Configuration management (standalone mode)
-├── template/templates.templ    # templ HTML templates
+├── templates/*.templ           # templ HTML templates
-└── template/templates_templ.go # Generated Go code from templ templates
+└── templates/*.go              # Generated Go code from templ templates
 ```
 The steps to add a new interactive page to the UI are:
 1. Create Client methods to call the relevant signalsd API endpoints
 2. Add a new page template (`.templ` file) for the new feature
-3. Add a new handler function in `handlers/handlers.go` to render the page
+3. Add a new handler function in the appropriate handlers/*.go file to render the page
-4. Add new ui-api handler functions in `handlers/handlers.go` to handle any interactions required in the page (use HTMX to make partial page updates)
+4. Add new ui-api handler functions in the appropriate handlers/*.go file to handle any interactions required in the page (use HTMX to make partial page updates)
-4. Add routes for the page and ui-api calls in `server/server.go`, using the appropriate authentication middleware
+5. Add routes for the page and ui-api calls in `server/server.go`, using the appropriate authentication middleware

 ###  Integrated UI (Default)

-The default integrated mode (`signalsd --mode all`) is the simplist way to run the ui, everything runs on the same domain/port:
+The default integrated mode (`signalsd --mode all`) is the simplest way to run the ui, everything runs on the same domain/port:

 ```
 ┌─────────────────────────────────────┐